 How They Work: The Receptor Difference That Changes Everything

-Both drugs are injectable once-weekly peptides that mimic natural gut hormones.
+Both drugs are injectable once-weekly peptides that mimic natural gut hormones in the GLP-1 family.
 Both suppress appetite, slow gastric emptying, and stimulate insulin release.
 The difference is a third receptor.

 Tirzepatide targets two receptors: